SammyMetref/DC_MapMed_OSE/README.md

 # Real SSH mapping data challenge in the Western Mediterranean Sea

-A challenge on mapping real altimetric in the Western Mediterranean Sea created by Datlas and MEOM-IGE.
+A challenge on mapping real altimetric data in the Western Mediterranean Sea created by Datlas and MEOM-IGE.

 <img src="figures/DC_MapMed_OSE-banner.png" />